Erik Samuelson

 Vice Admiral Johan Erik Samuelson (16 April 1893 – 15 December 1964) was a senior Swedish Navy officer.
-Samuelson's senior postings includes as flag captain (1943–1945), as Chief of the Coastal Fleet (1946–1950), and Commanding Admiral of the Naval Command South (1950–1958).
+Samuelson's senior postings includes as flag captain (1943–1945), as Commander-in-Chief of the Coastal Fleet (1946–1950), and Commanding Admiral of the Naval Command South (1950–1958).

 Early life

 Samuelson was born on 16 April 1893 at Ekedal Estate in Hyringa socken, Grästorp Municipality, Skaraborg County, Sweden, the son of Johan Samuelson and his wife Augusta Modh.
 He was brother of hippologist Frans Oscar Samuelson (born 1876).
 Erik Samuelson passed studentexamen in Vänersborg in 1911.
 He spent some time as an engineer student on the Swedish East Asian Company's steamship Ceylon during a trip to East Asia.
 He also had some time employment at a shipyard in Le Havre.

 Career

 Military career

 Samuelson graduated from the Royal Swedish Naval Academy in 1915 and was commissioned as a second lieutenant the same year.
 He was promoted to sub-lieutenant in 1917, attended naval mine school the same year.
 He then took part in the minesweeping, which during the ongoing world war in the summer and autumn of 1918 was carried out in the Kattegat to enable people to carry out vital fishing even outside Swedish territorial waters.
 In particular, the division of three old torpedo boats, to which Samuelson belonged, did a very meritorious job in the German minefields.
 The Vasa Medal in gold that Samuelson held was awarded to him after the end of this minesweeping.
 Samuelson then attended a telegraphy course in 1919 and submarine school from 1919 to 1920.
 Samuelson then attended the French Navy torpedo school in Toulon from 1920 to 1921.
 Samuelson served in the submarine service between 1921 and 1933, among other things as submarine and division commander.
 During this time he also captained patrol boats and torpedo boats.
 Samuelson also served aboard coastal defence ships and the cruiser HSwMS Fylgia during a trip to the Caribbean.
 He attended the general course and the staff course at the Royal Swedish Naval Staff College from 1921 to 1923 and served as flag lieutenant (flaggadjutant) in the staff of the Coastal Fleet from 1924 to 1928.
 From 1926 to 1928 he was a substitute teacher in naval art at the Royal Swedish Naval Academy.
 Promoted to lieutenant in 1928, Samuelson served as adjutant in the commandant staff in Karlskrona from 1933 to 1934 and in the Naval Staff from 1934 to 1937, including as head of the Aviation Department from 1936 to 1937.
 Samuelson was then posted as naval attaché in Rome, Italy from 1936 to 1937.